Generic Name: insulin glulisine (IN su lin GLOO lis een)

-Apidra is also used to treat type 1 diabetes in adults and children who are at least 4 years old.
+Apidra is used to treat type 1 or type 2 diabetes in adults, and type 1 diabetes children who are at least 4 years old.

 Apidra is a fast-acting insulin that begins to work very quickly.
 You should use it within 15 minutes before or 20 minutes after you start eating a meal.

 Never share an injection pen or syringe with another person, even if the needle has been changed.

 You should not use Apidra if you are having an episode of hypoglycemia (low blood sugar).

 Apidra is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, eye care, dental care, and testing your blood sugar.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.